top of page

 Building the Next Generation of Data Centers – Lessons from the Dartford DA2 Project

-In the world of high-performance computing, every rack, cable, and cooling duct matters.
-As AI workloads, cloud adoption, and digital services expand at unprecedented rates, demand for scalable, efficient, and resilient data centers is soaring.
-The new DA2 site in Dartford, Kent, provides a front-row look at how modern facilities are engineered for performance—and offers valuable insights for future developments.
+In the world of high-performance computing, every decision matters.
+As AI workloads, cloud adoption, and digital services expand at unprecedented rates, demand for scalable, efficient, and resilient data centers continues to accelerate.

 Scale and Power at the Core

-DA2 is designed for 800 racks across a 2,500 m² plot, powered by 10 megawatts—a significant leap over earlier facilities.
-Phase One consists of three state-of-the-art data halls, with Phase Two set to expand capacity dramatically.
-The site’s infrastructure reflects a commitment to redundancy, uptime, and operational flexibility:
+DA2 was designed to support approximately 800 racks across a 2,500 m² footprint, with an initial power capacity of 10 megawatts—a significant step up from earlier-generation facilities.
+Phase One includes three high-capacity data halls, with Phase Two planned to expand overall capacity substantially.

-• High-capacity cooling systems delivering 400–530 kW per hall, modeled using advanced Computational Fluid Dynamics (CFD) to optimize airflow.
+• High-capacity cooling systems, delivering approximately 400–530 kW per hall, supported by advanced airflow modeling to manage heat density

-• Hot aisle containment systems that direct heat through a massive mezzanine duct, improving cooling efficiency and lowering PUE.
+• Hot aisle containment strategies that channel heat through centralized ducting systems, improving cooling efficiency and lowering PUE

 Infrastructure Behind the Scenes